A Parent’s Worst Nightmare

 - Injuries to the soft bits: Serious cuts or tears to lips, cheeks, or tongue

-Here’s something many parents don’t realize: We handle emergencies differently depending on whether it’s a baby tooth or a permanent tooth.
+Here’s something many parents don’t realise: We handle emergencies differently depending on whether it’s a baby tooth or a permanent tooth.
 Let’s break it down:

 When It’s a Baby Tooth

 - DON’T try to put it back in!
-This could actually harm the adult tooth growing underneath
+This could harm the adult tooth growing underneath.

 What About Wobbly Baby Teeth?

-- Keep an eye out for any color changes or if the tooth starts moving in an odd way
+- Keep an eye out for any colour changes or if the tooth starts moving in an odd way.

 Broken Baby Teeth